ngds/data-archiver/README.md

 ```
 # Commands for flow control and building requests
 [-u, --url] CSW URL endpoint to scrape data from
+[-o, --host] Host server to scrape data from
 [-m, --max] Upper limit of metadata records to scrape
 [-f, --first] Metadata record to start scraping from
 [-i, --increment] Number of metadata records to return per request